2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Heraklion Crete Hotels

 • If you prefer the comfort of a house, then do not miss Villa Delfino.
 It comes with all the things you need to feel at home.
-Check availability and book as soon as you can, it’s very odd to find it available.
+Check availability and book as soon as you can.
+It’s very odd to find it available.

 How to Reach the Airport of Heraklion